 One of the best ways to keep raccoons out of your home or apartment is to make the property less attractive to the invaders.
-In most cases city raccoons are simply looking for an easy meal – something most city dwellers can relate to.
-In many cases the source of that buffet is your garbage can, so keeping the can lid secure can be very effective.
+In most cases, city raccoons are simply looking for an easy meal – something most city dwellers can relate to.
+In many cases the source of that buffet is your garbage can, so keeping the can lid secured can be very effective.

 Wait until the last minute to put your garbage outside – garbage left at the door is sure to attract an urban bandit or two.
 If you must put the garbage out ahead of time, use a secure can and consider using scented trash bags.

 If you secure your garbage cans and still find that raccoons are a problem, you may have no choice but to trap and relocate the creatures.
 You can buy humane traps from outdoor centers and even on the Internet.
 Just bait the traps, set them up in a spot where you have seen raccoons and wait for them to arrive.

 If you live near a rural area, you may be able to simply relocate the trapped raccoons in the woods, but be sure to check with the local game commission.
 It may be illegal to relocate raccoons or turn them loose, so always defer to the local authorities.

 If all else fails, you can call a wildlife removal service to come to get your trapped raccoons.
 You can also ask them for some tips you can use to keep raccoons off your property and out of your life.

 Raccoons are highly adaptable animals that have become a common part of many urban environments.
 They are well known for their bandit-like mask, ringed tail and highly dexterous paws, which they use to endearingly wash food before they eat it.
 They are also a potential nuisance.
 Raccoon control can be difficult.